x0wllaar/tpf/README.md

     tpf client key --keyfile key.ckey generate
     Public key: PUBLIC_KEY_BASE32

-Copy this public key to your server computer
+Copy this public key to your server machine
 (hint: you can use [Onionshare](https://onionshare.org) for that).

-Run Tor Browser on your client machine.
+Run Tor Browser on your client.
 Make sure it connects and is connected to the Tor network.

-Start the onion service on your server computer, with client authentication enabled:
+Start the onion service on your server, with client authentication enabled:

     tpf service --keyfile service.skey serve --detached --clientkey PUBLIC_KEY_BASE32 3389